Bravonoid/fire-segmentation/README.md

 | :-------------------------------------------------------: | :---------------------------------------------------------: |
 | ![Low Similarity Percentage](./output/low_percentage.png) | ![High Similarity Percentage](./output/high_percentage.png) |

+8. Apply morphological operation (closing and dilatation) to the final result with a 4x4 kernel.

 Note: The similarity threshold is determined by visual inspection of some sample images.

 ## Result